• Skip to primary navigation

 • Chicken – I use chicken breast but you can also use boneless skinless chicken thighs.

-• Marinade for the Chicken – the ingredients for the marinade include: garlic paste, ginger paste, soy sauce, sesame oil and white pepper.
+• Marinade for the chicken – uses garlic paste, ginger paste, soy sauce, sesame oil and white pepper.

-• Chow Mein Sauce – the chow mein sauce includes: oyster sauce, soy sauce, light brown sugar and sesame oil.
+• Chow mein sauce – includes oyster sauce, soy sauce, light brown sugar and sesame oil.

-• Noodles – I use uncooked noodles and prepare them myself.
-I have included the weight for cooked noodles in the recipe card.
+• Noodles – I use dried noodles and prepare them myself.
+I have also included the weight for cooked noodles in the recipe card.

 • Sunflower oil – or any other neutral flavoured oil.